Sign In

 In August 2012, scientists confirmed that Voyager 1 had crossed the heliopause, the boundary where the Sun’s solar wind can no longer push against the interstellar medium.
 “It was like stepping out of a warm bubble into the cold depths between the stars,” explained a mission scientist.
 This moment made Voyager 1 the first human-made object to enter interstellar space.

-Voyager 1 is powered by three Radioisotope Thermoelectric Generators (RTGs), which turn the heat from decaying plutonium into electricity.
+Three Radioisotope Thermoelectric Generators (RTGs) power Voyager 1 and turn the heat from decaying plutonium into electricity.
 Over time, the power decreases, so NASA’s team has been shutting down non-essential systems to keep the important instruments running.

 These instruments continue to study cosmic rays, magnetic fields, and plasma waves in interstellar space.
 “Every bit of data we get is precious,” said another engineer.
 “We are studying a region of space no one has ever touched.”